 Advice or tip for a new student transitioning to NC

 Download the NC Engage app!
-Join groups like Student Engagement International, Health, Wellness and Accessibility, Community, and Volunteering.
+Join groups like Student Engagement, Community, and Volunteering.
 Attend events and get involved in campus life, It really helps you feel connected and make new friends.

 Favourite NC Memory